" To empower Iowa women to exercise their rights, engage in public discourse, and make their voices heard at all levels of government. "

 nc11201950@gmail.com

-Nedra is from Fort Dodge and has served as the Webster County Democratic Treasurer for more than 5 years.
-She serves as an Ambassador from the Iowa Democratic Party to Pocahontas, Calhoun, Humboldt, and Webster Counties.
-She has three grown children two of whom ran for local offices and won.
+Nedra is from Fort Dodge and has served as the Webster County Democratic Treasurer for more than five years.
+She has three grown children, two of whom ran for local office and won.
 She retired from MidAmerican Energy where she served as the Fort Dodge Customer Office and Meter Reading Supervisor encompassing the area from Gowrie to Algona, and Clarion to Gilmore City.

 Secretary